Crimson-Zero/Task-Tracker/README.md

 # Task-Tracker
-A task tracker application developed using the MERN Stack
+A task tracker/todo application developed using the MERN Stack